extratone/bilge/drafts/How to Fuck Text.md

 a.) hardcore text manipulation. b.) destruction of usable digital text.

 I won’t say Text Fucking is an art.
 Indeed, perhaps it is anti-art.
 It *is* a discipline, nearly.
 At least enough so that I believe this Post is worth it[^1].
 Like most disciplines, it can be used for your particular definitions of “good” and/or “bad.”
 I would like to think most of my use over the years has been toward my own of “good,” but - as per the unsearchable nature of Fucked Text, generally - this is not easily verifiable or citable.
+Regardless of my performance, however, I genuinely believe Text Fucking can be an endeavor that leads to more “positive” outcomes, whoever you may be.
+As I did, you might find yourself with a greater appreciation of and a desire to learn more about those individuals and organizations working in the Accessible Technology industry, ever toward a more inclusive digital future.
+It’s my hope that the weaponization of such an otherwise banal part of life might empower you with the simple fact of your capabilities, even if you don’t ever choose to actually implement them in a single instance.

 <audio controls>
   <source src="https://github.com/extratone/bilge/raw/main/audio/Voice%20Notes/textfucker.mp3">